polidora2k/Polidora_Ian_SimpleBus_CaseStudy/README.md

 - Administrators
     - Create new routes and stops
     - Reset all routes for the next day
+    - Add new stops to an existing route

 - Parent
     - View their students individual route status